 +4 tiny crickets

 Again, monitoring the weight, size, and body condition of your baby Leopard Gecko is very important.
-Compare their growth to the expected development, and refer to your records of the food you give them.
+Compare their growth to the expected development, and refer to your records of the

 This is the best way to determine whether you need to feed more or fewer mealworms.